 - Turn lamps and other light fixtures off before changing bulbs.
 Younger children should ask an adult to help.

-In addition to these important safety rules, there are many precautions that adults can take to protect children from electricity dangers in the home (American Academy of Pediatrics, 2016):
+In addition to these important electrical safety rules, there are many precautions that adults can take to protect children from electricity dangers in the home (American Academy of Pediatrics, 2016):

 - Keep wires out of your child’s reach.